 In a large pan, heat oil over medium high heat.
 Add cumin seeds and fry.
 Stir until seeds are fragrant (about 20 seconds).

-Add the carrots and sweet corn.
-Cover and cook until the carrots are tender.
-Add black-eyed peas to the curry, and cook for 5 minutes.
+Add black-eyed peas to the mixture, and cook for 5 minutes.

-Serve with rice and garnish with chopped fresh cilantro.
+Serve with rice, and garnish with chopped fresh cilantro and lemon wedges.

 The legumes can be made in an Instant Pot.
 Cook soaked legumes for 5 minutes or dry legumes for 18 minutes.

 Red chili powder is an Indian spice similar to cayenne pepper.
 (It is not to be confused with Mexican chili powder.)
 If you don’t like spicy food, start out with ½ teaspoon of the chili powder and increase to taste.

 For a Western twist, consider adding carrots, corn, and/or spinach.